Cultural reflections: cowboy battles indian for America. Convict joins Aboriginal tribe in Australia.

 In 1835, John Batman made a contract with the Kulin people to buy land.
 There were numerous justifications for colonial authorities not to recognise the contract.
 One justification could have been to define the contract as unconscionable because Batman’s offerings of axes and food did not reflect the true value of the land.
 A second justification could have been that the Aborigines were not able to fully comprehend what they were doing.
 They were being asked to sign a British contract relating to land ownership when they had little familiarity with British contracts or European conceptions of land ownership.

-Neither justification was used to invalid the contract.
+Neither justification was used to invalidate the contract.
 Governor Bourke invalidated it because he deemed that all land belonged to the crown and not Aborigines.
 This would suggest that Aboriginal land laws had been invalidated by the British prior to the annexation of the Torres Strait by Queensland in 1879, which the High Court passed judgement on.
 Whether Queensland ever invalidated the laws of the agricultural Torress Strait Islanders was a different issue.

-Myth 10 -Aborigines were not allowed to vote until 1967
+Fabrication 7 -Aborigines were not allowed to vote until 1967

 There is a widespread myth that until a referendum in 1967, Aborigines were not allowed to vote in Australia and were not Australian citizens.
 This myth has been promoted by many white Australians, including Phillip Noyce, the director of the movie Rabbit-Proof Fence.
 According to Noyce,